richard-doucet75/AccountManagement/README.md

 # Account Management Services
-Implements a set over services to manage user accounts.
+Implements a set over services to manage user accounts. see Swagger Endpoint (default) for details.

 Currently implements:
 + Create Account
++ Login

 ## Description ##
 This is sample code using dotnet in a clean domain style.
 It uses docker-compose and powershell scripts to provide a good developer experience.
 It exposes the domain over a minimal api with a swagger interface.